-[Insert the following standardized text]
+[Insert the following standardized text]:

 For a reliable test result to be obtained the following controls should be considered for each series of nucleic acid isolations, amplification of the target pest or target nucleic acid depending on the test used and the level of certainty required.
-As a minimum, for [method name] the [name minimum controls, e.g.
+As a minimum, for [method name] the [name minimum controls, e.g. positive nucleic acid control, internal control and negative amplification control (no template control)] should be used.

 (The rest of this section should provide a brief description of the controls.
-The minimum controls should be listed first, in the same order as they are named previously.
+The minimum controls should be listed first, in the same order as they are named in the standard paragraph.
 Additional controls, if any, should be at the end.
 For each control, give additional details as necessary, e.g. specific controls named in individual methods in the protocol, etc.)